maikasaguid/frontend-nanodegree-neighborhood-map/app/README.md

     http://snippetrepo.com/snippets/multiple-markers-using-json-with-google-maps-api
 3. I can’t get the markers to change based on the search query -- Used @MarkN's suggestion to put the Google Maps Marker in a location object. http://discussions.udacity.com/t/i-cant-get-the-markers-to-change-based-on-the-search-query/15443/2

+##How to Contribute
+1. Clone the latest code.
+2. Run `grunt serve` to deploy to a local environment
+3. Run `grunt` to build an optimized, production-ready /dist/ folder from which to commit.